empyr3an/Reconis/README.md

 ## About the Name
 The name "Reconis" is a blend of "Recon" (short for reconnaissance) and "Kronos" (inspired by the Greek god of time).
 It symbolizes a tool that helps save time during the reconnaissance process.

-## Features
+## Features of Reconis:

-- **Automated Nmap Scans**: Perform quick and detailed scans to identify open ports and services.
-- **TCP and UDP Support**: Flexibility to scan both TCP and UDP ports depending on your needs.
-- **Vulnerability Scanning**: Optionally run Nmap’s vulnerability scanning scripts to identify potential issues.
-- **Searchsploit Integration**: Map discovered services to known vulnerabilities for quick exploitation reference.
-- **/etc/hosts Management**: Automatically update the hosts file with domains extracted from scans to ensure smooth resolution.
-- **Enum4linux Support**: Automate SMB enumeration on Windows environments.
-- **Domain Scoring** (Experimental): A feature to prioritize domains based on HTTP headers and status codes for further testing.
-- **Feroxbuster Integration**: Discover hidden directories and files on web servers.
-- **CherryTree Documentation**: Generate structured reports in CherryTree format for easy documentation.
-- **Comprehensive Logging**: Logs all commands and outputs for transparency and troubleshooting.
-- **Interactive Prompts**: User-friendly prompts with validation and tab completion for ease of use.
+1. Automated Nmap Scans (TCP and UDP):
+   Reconis automates both quick and detailed Nmap scans.
+It handles TCP and UDP scans, and you can choose to output results in XML format for further analysis.
+It also identifies and logs any errors during scanning, so you know exactly what went wrong if something doesn’t work as expected.

+2. Vulnerability Scanning:
+   After identifying open ports, Reconis can run Nmap’s vulnerability scripts (`-sV --script=vuln`) on those ports to check for known issues.
+The output is cleaned and saved to a file, making it easy to review later.

+3. Searchsploit Integration:
+   The tool integrates with Searchsploit to automatically map discovered services to known vulnerabilities.
+It processes the JSON output from Searchsploit, filters relevant exploits, and logs them for each service.
+If Searchsploit doesn't find any exploits, the tool will indicate this in the results.

+4. /etc/hosts Management:
+   Reconis automatically updates the `/etc/hosts` file with domains discovered during scans.
+Before adding entries, it checks for duplicates to keep the file clean.
+It extracts domain names and hostnames from the Nmap output and adds them to the hosts file, ensuring proper resolution during further testing.

+5. Enum4linux Support:
+   For Windows environments, Reconis can automate the use of Enum4linux to enumerate SMB shares, users, and other details.
+The output is cleaned of ANSI escape sequences for readability and is saved for easy reference.

+6. Domain Scoring (Experimental):
+   This feature scores domains based on HTTP headers and status codes to help prioritize which ones might be worth a closer look.
+It uses a curl command to inspect HTTP responses, scoring domains based on factors like status codes, content length, and the presence of cookies.
+The best domain for further testing is selected automatically.

+7. Feroxbuster Integration:
+   Reconis integrates with Feroxbuster to automate directory and file discovery on web servers.
+The tool customizes the file extensions based on the web server detected (e.g., PHP for Apache, ASPX for IIS).
+You can use the default wordlist provided or specify a custom one if you need something specific.

+8. CherryTree Documentation:
+   All findings from Nmap scans, vulnerability scans, and SMB enumeration are documented in a CherryTree format.
+The document is structured with nodes for scanning and enumeration, exploitation, and reporting.
+Each service and port has its own section, including notes, Searchsploit results, and vulnerability scan data.

+9. Comprehensive Logging:
+   Every command executed by Reconis is logged, along with its output.
+This includes errors and any updates made to system files like `/etc/hosts`.
+The logging ensures transparency and makes troubleshooting easier.

+10. Interactive Prompts:
+    The tool provides interactive prompts with validation and tab completion, making it user-friendly.
+You can choose whether to run certain tasks like Feroxbuster or vulnerability scans based on your needs.
+The prompts guide you through the process, but the script also allows for modifications if you want to customize the commands.

+11. Tool Check and Installation:
+    Before starting, Reconis checks if required tools (like Nmap, Feroxbuster, Enum4linux) are installed.
+If any tools are missing, it informs you, so you can install them before proceeding.

 ## Installation